-- 1. Architecture.
-The application includes three models: the Cameron, the Carlyle, and the Gunston.
+1. Architecture.
+The applicant proposes three models: the Cameron, the Carlyle, and the Gunston.
 All models are 20-24 feet wide and vary in depth.
 Enhanced elevation has been provided for the high visibility locations.
-The elevations offer a variety of material and architectural elements such as masonry veneer, horizontal siding, bay windows, balconies, optional decks, and a cantilever canopy over each entry door. - 2.
-Parking.
+The elevations offer a variety of material and architectural elements such as masonry veneer, horizontal siding, bay windows, balconies, optional decks, and a cantilever canopy over each entry door.

+Figure 2: Cameron and Carlyle Models 3-story: 20' x 40' Two-Car Rear Load Garage west entrance along McKendree Road, which is set back from the roadway and does not impede the sightline.
+Materials consist of precast concrete cap, stone columns, and brick sign face.
+The sign will be illuminated via ground-mounted lighting.
+Landscaping at the base of the sign is provided.

+Figure 3: Gunston Model 3-story: 24' x 34' Two-Car Front Load Garage

+- 2. Parking.
 Parking requirements are met (162 required, 181 provided including 23 guest parking spaces) mostly in the garage, driveway, and perpendicular and parallel parking spaces along streets throughout the community.
 Four bicycle racks (eight parking spaces) are provided throughout the community. - 3.
 Signage.
-The applicant has provided one entrance sign in the median of the west entrance along McKendree Road, which is set back from the roadway and does not impede the sightline.
-Materials consist of precast concrete cap, stone columns, and brick sign face.
-The sign will be illuminated via ground-mounted lighting.
-Landscaping at the base of the sign is provided. - 4.
-Lighting.
-Lighting is approved along the street and alleys.
+The applicant has provided one entrance sign in the median of the

+Figure 4: Entrance Sign Elevation

+4. Lighting.
+Lighting is proposed along the street and alleys.
 Photometric plans and lighting details have been provided for the site showing full cut-off, light emitting diode (LED) fixtures.